-Speaking a language is like riding a bicycle… New courses for returning learners!
+Speaking a language is like riding a bicycle… New refresher courses!

 “I studied French in school.“ How many times have I heard this as a Babbel Content Manager?
-Since so many of you seem to harbor a desire to dust off those language skills and polish them up without having to take a long, involved course at the same time, we’ve redesigned our refresher course to make it even more effective and fun.
+Since so many of you seem to harbor a desire to dust off those language skills and polish them up without having to take a long, involved course at the same time, we’ve redesigned our refresher courses to make them even more effective and fun.

 Studying languages is really like riding a bicycle . . . you never forget it.
 Just lack of practice and re-entry can make it tough sometimes.
 That’s why we here at Babbel have developed a new course concept so you’ll be to able to express yourself and communicate in everyday situations again.